cvicens/openwhisk-demo/README.md

 public static com.google.gson.JsonObject main(com.google.gson.JsonObject);
 ```

-Although it's not necessary, as we just said the only requirement is to hava a Java class inclugina a method as specified, in this example we're going to use a Maven archetype.
+Although it's not necessary, as we just said the only requirement is to have a Java class including a method as specified, in this example we're going to use a Maven archetype.

 **Our first task is to install the archetype**